Get a Quick Online Quote: Register or Login

 It’s Not Without Its Drawbacks

 Immersion Tin has its advantages, but there are a few disadvantages to using this surface finish.
 As you may know, Copper and Tin have a strong affinity for one another.
 This means, over time, diffusion of one metal into the other will occur.
-It directly impacts the shelf life of the Immersion Tin deposit and ultimately the performance of the ?nish.
+It directly impacts the shelf life of the Immersion Tin deposit and ultimately the performance of the finish.

 Immersion Tin has a limited shelf life, 3-6 months.
 For the best results assembly (soldering) shall happen during 30 days.